jessesquires/delete-uber/README.md

 The point of this document is to provide a resource that contains all of this information all in one place.

 This is embarassing for Silicon Valley and shines a light on its worst problems.
 The tech industry can and should do better.
 Tech workers must reject this kind of culture.
-This industry should be a model for progressiveness, not regressive bigotry.

 If you are a consumer, you can use this to decide if you still want to support this company or delete your account. **You can [delete your account here](https://help.uber.com/h/24010fe7-7a67-4ee5-9938-c734000b144a).**